devgaganin/Auto-Forward-Bot-V2/README.md

 # Advance Content Saver Bot

 Advance Telegram Bot that can work as Message/Files Forwarder from Restricted or Non-Restricted Channels/Groups/Bots.
+It can save files even if the channel have restrictions of forwarding or else.

+## What can this bot do
+- Forward public/private channel messages for private user login needed as forward method
+- Save/clone individual post by its post link
+- Can save multiple post link via `batch` command up to 10K

 ## Deployment Methods